issamqasas/cdc/README.md

 ![image](https://github.com/user-attachments/assets/20de07fb-77af-46e1-94b0-4731e62f00ea)

 ## **step 5: Loading the Data from Source table to Destination table**
+i will devide this operation into two parts (FUll Load , incremental load ) the steps as follows
+1. enable the CDC
+2. run the Full_load script
+3. run the incremental script

 - create the following tables
   before inserting new data on users table , you have to make a full load for source users to targetusers , then enable the cdc , we will assume no one is currently working on users table after the full load and before the enabling of CDC .